damongolding/immich-kiosk/README.md

 ### People

 ### Getting a person's ID from Immich
-1. Open Immich's web interface and click on "Explore" in the left hand navigation.
+1. Open Immich's web interface and click on "Explore" in the left-hand navigation.
 2. Click on the person you want the ID of (you may have to click "view all" if you don't see them).
 3. The url will now look something like this `http://192.168.86.123:2283/people/a04175f4-97bb-4d97-8d49-3700263043e5`.
 4. The persons ID is everything after `people/`, so in this example it would be `a04175f4-97bb-4d97-8d49-3700263043e5`.